Project Overview

 Meeting an Urgent Need

-The Pacific Northwest – Oregon and Washington in particular – is facing an imminent shortage of generation capacity needed to serve customers and meet public policy requirements.
-Recent studies estimate the capacity shortage to be approximately 3,000 megawatts (MW) by 2025, growing to over 10,000 MW by 2030 – before considering many public policy needs.
+The Pacific Northwest – Oregon and Washington in particular – is facing an imminent shortage of energy resources needed to serve customers and meet public policy requirements.
+To illustrate, Portland General Electric (PGE) estimates that it will need more than 1,100 MW of new resources by 2030, with this shortfall growing to more than 4,000 MW by 2040 – and those numbers assume cost-effective conservation and distributed energy efforts will be implemented.
 Both Washington and Oregon have enacted legislation to phase out fossil fueled energy sources and replace them with carbon-free sources.
 Yet, almost all large-scale wind, solar, and other renewable resources that can be developed in time to meet these demands are located east of the Cascades.
-The Cascade Project will deliver this clean, affordable, renewable energy across the Cascades to customers in need.
+The Cascade Project will deliver this clean, affordable, renewable energy across the Cascades to help meet these growing needs.

 The Cascade Project Brings Significant Benefits to the Pacific Northwest